 Max also took a start from Jakarta and stayed in Kuta (South Bali) so he ordered an ojek (motorbike taxi) up to Ubung Terminal Bus.
 From Ubung he took a bus to Gilimanuk Harbor.
 The bus trip lasted for 3-4 hours with price IDR 30,000.

-Me, J and Max met in Gilimanuk Harbor and we took a ferry departing to Ketapang Harbor of Banyuwangi.
+Me, Max and the other friend met in Gilimanuk Harbor and we took a ferry departing to Ketapang Harbor of Banyuwangi.
 The ferry costs only IDR 6,500 per person and the trip is 30 minutes.
 As soon as we arrived in Ketapang Harbor, everyone was coming to us to offer the transport.
 Gosh, I need a break!
 The public small car (angkot) driver offered us a ride to Karangasem for IDR 75,000 in total.
 You gotta be kidding me, if I take angkot, I want to pay a normal passenger’s price.
 So we ended up taking taxi up to Karangasem.
 It costs only IDR 72,000 for a nice, comfortable, air-conditioned 15 minutes ride.

 Five of us finally met in Karangasem station and were welcomed with a bad news.
 Our plan was to rent a motorbike to go to Kawah Ijen, but as it was a weekend, all motorbikes were booked.
 After several discussion and negotiation with the warung’s (small shop) owner, we made a deal for a transport to Kawah Ijen by car with IDR 150,000 per person which makes IDR 750,000 per car.
 It’s lucky that we were five so that we had the car only for us.
 If we were less than 5 we would have to mix with another group.